Devopts-Branding-Agency/wplyr-media-block/README.txt

 Full support for VTT captions and multiple caption tracks.
 Multi-lingual caption track is automatically selected from the viewer device's default language.

 **Controls**
 10+ controls for the media player can be configured from the plugin's setting interface.
-By default the player includes controls for speed, fast-forward/skip, volume, captions, duration, video resolution selection, picture-in-picture feature, fullscreen, airplay and download.
+By default, the player includes controls for speed, fast-forward/skip, volume, captions, duration, video resolution selection, picture-in-picture feature, fullscreen, airplay and download.

 **Customization**
 You can modify the player color from the plugin's setting interface to match your website's color scheme.